Didier Drogba: Player profile

 Drogba made his debut into football at the age of 21, much later than most footballers.
 He was known for his physical strength, aerial abilities, pace, and most notably, his powerful and accurate strikes.
 He played as a right-back in his youth due to his ability to hold the ball with his back to goal.
 He often played as a centre-forward throughout his professional career and is referred to as a "target man" by Martin Li of Bleacher Report.
 Richard Beech of the Daily Mirror says that his "powerful and intrusive approach made him the lone striker José Mourinho grew to admire, and made it nearly impossible for opposing teams to isolate him and freeze him out of the game."
 Carl Anka of the BBC writes, "Drogba's robust playing style was so effective that he spearheaded the movement of the Premier League from the 4–4–2 era to a time where [sic] the 4–3–2–1 formation was king."

 Drogba in 2011 with Chelsea.
 He wore the number 11 jersey for most of his club and international career.

 Drogba is known for performing in big games, with a record of 10 goals in 10 finals and winning 10 trophies.
 Carl Anka writes, "Local derbies, top four six-pointers, title challenges or cup finals — if the game was big, Drogba got bigger".
 Drogba was also capable of assisting his teammates.
 Between the 2009–10 and 2011–12 seasons, he provided 24 assists in the Premier League, with a successful pass rate of 61.4%.
 He provided a total of 71 assists during his Chelsea tenure.

 Drogba is often ranked one of the top three greatest African strikers, with George Weah (left) and Samuel Eto'o (right).

 Drogba was known for taking free kicks.
 Dr. Ken Bray of the University of Bath has referred to him as a free kick specialist and said that, "he really just passes the ball very hard".
-He adds, "He hits it [the ball] very straight and appears to hit the ball with a very powerful side-foot action, almost like the technique used in a side-foot pass.
+He adds, "He hits it very straight and appears to hit the ball with a very powerful side-foot action, almost like the technique used in a side-foot pass.
 Drogba's style is about beating the goalkeeper with speed and depth."
 Bleacher Report states that he used the "knuckleball" technique developed by Juninho Pernambucano.
 Drogba's trademark goal celebration saw him slide on his knees accompanied with an arm pump and a salute to fans – his celebration appears in EA Sports' FIFA video game.

 Drogba is widely regarded as one of the three greatest African strikers alongside George Weah and Samuel Eto'o.
-Drogba's robust playing style has made him the toughest striker to face for many defenders, including Gerard Piqué, Carles Puyol, Chris Smalling, Nemanja Vidić, and Laurent Koscielny.
+Several defenders, including Gerard Piqué, Carles Puyol, Chris Smalling, Nemanja Vidić, and Laurent Koscielny, have stated he is among the toughest forwards they ever faced.